orphanlol/OnTop/README.md

 Made by Cutie and Zeakify

 ##  About Us
 OnTop is a group of programmers who develop a collection of software by the same name.
 It is versatile software designed primarily for hacking educational platforms like i-Ready, alongside other applications for doxing, DDoSing, obfuscation, deobfuscation, and more.
 Currently, it is planned for hacking everything in the world.
-Zeakify primarily makes the cheats for unreleased utilties, while Cutie (Havoc) makes cheats for OnTop that are generally public.
+Zeakify primarily makes the cheats for unreleased utilties, while Cutie (HypnoticLOL) makes cheats for OnTop that are generally public.
 ##  Knowledge
 We know:
 - more than you